-As per Section 149(10) of the Companies Act 2013 none of the Independent Directorshas been reappointed on the Board of Company Disqualifications of Directors
+As per Section 149(10) of the Companies Act 2013 none of the Independent Directorshas been reappointed on the Board of the Company during the FY 2018-19.

 Performance evaluation of Board and Directors

-b) the Directors had selected such Accounting Policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year 2016-17and of the profit of the Company for that period;
+b) the Directors had selected such Accounting Policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company at the end of the financial andof the profit of the Company for that period;

-c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 andwith applicable powers for safeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities; and
+c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 andwith applicable powers for safeguarding the assets of the Company and for preventing anddetecting fraud and other irregularities;

-e) The Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively.
+e) the Directors had laid down internal financial controls to be followed by theCompany and that such internal adequate and were operating effectively; and

 The Board of Directors acknowledge their gratitude for the valuable guidance andsupport received from the various wings of Government of India in particular Departmentof Fertilizers Fertilizer Industry Coordination Committee (FICC) various StateGovernments Financial Institutions Banks stakeholders and all others whose continuedsupport has been a source of strength to the Company.

-Your Directors also acknowledge the suggestions received from Statutory AuditorsInternal Auditors Cost Auditors and Comptroller and Auditor Generalof India and are grateful for their continued support and cooperation.
+Your Directors also acknowledge the suggestions received from Statutory AuditorsInternal Auditors Cost Auditors Secretarial Auditors and Comptroller and Auditor Generalof India and are grateful for their continued support and cooperation.